DavidSRoy/sociable/reports/report4.md

 Sulaiman and Abas

-- We have set up xcode and have it running sucessfuly.
-Builds and works correctly.
+- We have created the messagign screen and the contacts screen
-- We are working on implementing send functionality in the messaging page
+- We are still working on integrating the send endpoint into our messaging app

 Goals for the week:
 - Continue working on implementing send functionality in the messaging page